infoatgodreams/GoDreams-Repository/Roll Ups/Caregiving/Caregiving.md

 - Encourage parent(s)/guardian(s)to meet the children as much as they can. it helps the child to build trust and reduces the attachment issues they face which reflect on their behavior.
 - In early childhood it also helps in the brain development of the child.
 - Model empathy and compassion in your engagements with children and recognize and encourage empathy and acts of kindness among children that will make them live together in harmony.
+- When the child returns from school, college or any vocational training centre make a point to ask how was his/her day in school/college/ vocational training centre.
+- It is normal for children especially in the adolescent age group to explore their sexuality.
+The caregivers need to accept and deal with dignity when a child identifies himself/ herself/themselves as gay, lesbian, bisexual or other sexual orientation.